Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Course Repetition

-The right to repeat courses in some programs is not automatic.
+- The right to repeat courses in some programs is not automatic.
 Individual program requirements may limit course repeatability.
 Students failing to successfully complete a course in some programs may be denied the opportunity to continue in those programs.

-Course repetition restrictions do not apply to courses which are identified in the FCC Academic Catalog as repeatable for additional credit.
+- Course repetition restrictions do not apply to courses which are identified in the FCC Academic Catalog as repeatable for additional credit.
 These courses may be repeated up to the maximum number specified unless otherwise exempted.

-When a student repeats a course, the highest grade and corresponding credits awarded will be used in computing the GPA.
+- When a student repeats a course at FCC, the highest grade and corresponding credits awarded will be used in computing the GPA.
 If the two grades are the same, the last grade will count.
 All courses taken become part of the student's academic record and appear on the student’s transcript.
 If a student receives an “F” in a course at FCC, and successfully completes the course at another institution, transfer credit may be awarded; however, the “F” grade received at FCC remains on the transcript but does not factor into the GPA calculation.

-FCC awards Associate degrees, certificates, and Letters of Recognition (LORs) to those students who complete a prescribed curriculum with a 2.000 grade point average or better.
-Students enrolled in the Associate of Arts in Teaching (A.A.T.) programs, however, are required to complete the prescribed curriculum with a 2.750 grade point average or better.
+- Students enrolled in the Associate of Arts in Teaching (A.A.T.) programs, are required to complete the prescribed curriculum and achieve a cumulative 2.75 grade point average or better.
 Degrees, certificates, and LORs are awarded or conferred three (3) times a year: August, December, and May.

-The standard number of credits for an Associate degree from a public community college is sixty (60) credit hours.
+- The standard number of credits for an Associate degree from a public community college is sixty (60) credit hours.

 To be eligible to receive the Associate of Arts degree, Associate of Science degree, or an area of concentration within it, students must:- Successfully complete a prescribed curriculum as approved by the College with at least 60 credits.